luciagomezll/luciagomezll.github.io/_pages/about.md

 Welcome to my homepage!

 I am a master's student in economics at the University of Bonn (Germany).
 Additionally, I work as a research assistant at the Department of Economics at the University of Bonn.
-Here is my <a href="/images/CV.pdf" target="_blank">CV</a>.
+Here is my <cite><a href="https://luciagomezll.github.io/cv/">CV</a></cite>

 My research interests are in Development Economics, Public Economics and Labor Economics.